ericmittelhammer/ericmittelhammer.github.com/_posts/2015-03-15-handwriting-recognition-neural-networks-vs-distance-metrics.md

 author:     "Eric Mittelhammer"
 ---

 If you've ever taken a course on machine learning or artificial intelligence, the unit on neural networks most certainly had an exercise on handwriting recognition.
-There's a reason for this: they're very good at generalizing problems tha have extremely fuzzy input.
+There's a reason for this: they're very good at generalizing problems that have extremely fuzzy input.

 Below is an embarrassingly un-scientific demo which pits a neural network against some much simpler distance metrics.